 - Council Regulation (EU) No 1370/2013 of 16 December 2013 determining measures on fixing certain aids and refunds related to the common organisation of the markets in agricultural products (OJ L 346, 20.12.2013, p.
-12)';

-- (b) in Part B, Section I is deleted;

-- (31) Annex VI is deleted;

-- (32) in Part II of Annex VII, the following points (18) and (19) are added: - '(18) The term 'de-alcoholised' may shall be used together with the name of the grapevine products referred to in points 1 and 4 to 9, where the product: - (a) is obtained from wine as defined in point 1, sparkling wine as defined in point 4, quality sparkling wine as defined in point 5, quality aromatic sparkling wine as defined in point 6, aerated sparkling wine as defined in point 7, semi-sparkling wine as defined in point 8, or from aerated semi-sparkling wine as defined in point 9; - (b) has undergone a dealcoholisation treatment in accordance with the processes specified in Section E of Part I of Annex VIII; and - (c) has an totalactual alcoholic strength of no more than 0,5% by volume. - (19) The term 'partially de-alcoholised' may shall be used together with the name of the grapevine products referred to in points 1 and 4 to 9, where the product: - (a) is obtained from wine as defined in point 1, sparkling wine as defined in point 4, quality sparkling wine as defined in point 5, quality aromatic sparkling wine as defined in point 6, aerated sparkling wine as defined in point 7, semi-sparkling wine as defined in point 8, or from aerated semi-sparkling wine as defined in point 9; - (b) has undergone a dealcoholisation treatment in accordance with the processes specified in Section E of Part I of Annex VIII; and
+12)'; - (b) in Part B, Section I is deleted; - (31) Annex VI is deleted; - (32) Annex VII is amended as follows: - (a) in Part I, point III.1(A), the row for the United Kingdom is deleted; - (b) in Part II-of Annex VII, the following points (18) and (19) are added: - '(18) The term 'de-alcoholised' may shall be used together with the name of the grapevine products referred to in points 1 and 4 to 9, where the product: - (a) is obtained from wine as defined in point 1, sparkling wine as defined in point 4, quality sparkling wine as defined in point 5, quality aromatic sparkling wine as defined in point 6, aerated sparkling wine as defined in point 7, semi-sparkling wine as defined in point 8, or from aerated semi-sparkling wine as defined in point 9;

-- (c) has an totalactual alcoholic strength of more than 0,5% by volume and less than the alcohol content stipulated for products under point (a).
-Ffollowing the processes specified in Section E of Part I of Annex VIII, its totalthe-actual alcoholic strength of the product is reduced by more than 20% by volume compared to its initial total alcoholic strength.'; - (32a) in point 2(g) of Appendix I of Annex VII the word "area" is replaced by "wine-growing region"; - (32b) in Appendix I of Annex VII, point 4(f) is replaced by the following:
+- (b) has undergone a dealcoholisation treatment in accordance with the processes specified in Section E of Part I of Annex VIII; and - (c) has an totalactual alcoholic strength of no more than 0,5% by volume. - (19) The term 'partially de-alcoholised' may shall be used together with the name of the grapevine products referred to in points 1 and 4 to 9, where the product: - (a) is obtained from wine as defined in point 1, sparkling wine as defined in point 4, quality sparkling wine as defined in point 5, quality aromatic sparkling wine as defined in point 6, aerated sparkling wine as defined in point 8, or from aerated semi-sparkling wine as defined in point 9; - (b) has undergone a dealcoholisation treatment in accordance with the processes specified in Section E of Part I of Annex VIII; and - (c) has an totalactual alcoholic strength of more than 0,5% by volume and less than the alcohol content stipulated for products under point (a).
+Ffollowing the processes specified in Section E of Part I of Annex VIII, its totalthe-actual alcoholic strength of the product is reduced by more than 20% by volume compared to its initial total alcoholic strength.';